Where in Belfast Can I Sell My Books?

 Here's a simple answer, "sometimes to us" if the books are something we are interested in, but first you need to read the following...

 If you're stuck with any of the books not on our buy list, Gumtree Belfast has a books section.
-Only people seem to think their books are made of gold, and because they are listed on Amazon as £14.87 used, they think that £13 cash is a fair price, totally neglecting that Amazon has a Sales Rank system, and used books that are priced that high are SLOOOOOOOWWWWWW movers, out of print stuff or something else.
+The only problem with Gumtree is that people seem to think their books are made of gold, and because they are listed on Amazon as £14.87 used, they think that £13 cash is a fair price, totally neglecting that Amazon has a Sales Rank system, and used books that are priced that high are SLOOOOOOOWWWWWW movers, out of print stuff or something else.
 Phew, that was a long sentence.
 You get what I mean though' - most ads for books on Gumtree should show 'Fantasy Island' as the sellers location.

 Here's a reality check...most mass market fiction and non fiction books are available used on Amazon for £2.81 including postage, and there are dozens of sellers at that price or thereabouts.
 These sellers then dispatch the books to you using their chosen postal method.
 They make a few tens of pence on the transaction after Amazon referral fee, shipping, packaging and labour costs.
 They sell millions of books, so the volume makes up for the low unit profit.